What is it about?

 As there is no data of period poverty in Germany, for this estimate the proportion of people affected in the UK (10% of menstruating [source]) was calculated with the ratio of women living in poverty between Germany (16% in 2018 [source]) and the UK (24.3% in 2018 [source]).

-Our idea is to provide menstrual products free of cost to affected students.
+Our idea is to provide menstrual products free of charge for affected students.
 For this purpose, the most common hygiene products in Germany: tampons and pads, are offered in suitable containers in all toilets at the University of Stuttgart.
 These are replenished by the respective cleaning staff.
 In order to make the storage on site more attractive, these are to be placed in storage containers for the long term, which can be mounted on the toilets next to the washbasins.
-Disposal facilities are already available in the toilets for female students, and in the toilets for male students, the general wastepaper baskets can initially also be used for disposal.
+There are already disposal facilities in the toilets for female students, and in the toilets for male students, the general wastepaper baskets can initially be used for disposal.

-We explicitly want to offer period products in the male toilets as well, because male students can menstruate as well!
+We explicitly want to offer period products in the male toilets as well, because male students can menstruate too!
 Unfortunately, we don't know how many this affects.
 With our test phase, however, we hope to find out the need here as well.

 The pilot phase

-In an initial pilot phase, free menstrual products (5072 tampons & 5076 pads) will be offered in the larger toilets on both the Vaihingen and Stadtmitte campuses for approximately two months from 01.11. to 31.12.
-We are currently stocking the toilets in order to assess the effort involved in stocking the toilets and the level of consumption.
-As a transitional measure in this test phase, the menstrual products are initially laid out in simple cartons.
-This simplifies the implementation of the pilot phase.
-Currently, stuvus is financing the pilot phase.
+In an initial pilot phase, free menstrual products (5072 tampons and 5078 sanitary towels) were offered in the larger toilets on both the Vaihingen and Stadtmitte campuses for about two months from 1 November to 31 December.
+We stocked them in order to assess the effort involved in stocking them and the level of consumption.
+As a transitional measure, the menstrual products were initially laid out in simple cardboard boxes during this test phase.
+This simplified the implementation of the pilot phase.
+Funding for the pilot phase was provided by stuvus.
+The pilot phase ran until the end of the summer semester 2022.

 This project was initiated by the Department for Equality, Diversity and Social Affairs.